xcat2/xcat-core/docs/source/advanced/hierarchy/define_service_nodes.rst

 This next part shows how to configure a xCAT Hierarchy and provision xCAT service nodes from an existing xCAT cluster.

-*The document assumes that the compute nodes part of your cluster have already been defined into the xCAT database and you have successfully provisioned the compute nodes using xCAT*
+*The document assumes that the compute nodes that are part of your cluster have already been defined into the xCAT database and you have successfully provisioned the compute nodes using xCAT*

 The following table illustrates the cluster being used in this example: